 - Tap “Following”

 - You can see “Least interact with “and “Most Show in Feed” near the top.

 Why Does this Matter?

 Instagram wants to improve the user experience on this platform.
 Now you will see users only who belong to your category and type.
 It is against the traditional algorithm that encouraged others to keep following others.
-Now users can curate the list of account they like most.
-In other words, Instagram wants to make users experience better instead of encouraging users to keep following other users.
+Now users can curate the list of accounts they like most.
+In other words, Instagram wants to make users' experience better instead of encouraging users to keep following other users.